Enrichment Fellowship

 Awardees receive:

-- Participate of a cohort model and at least two meetings with GC representative.
+- Participate in a cohort model and at least two meetings with a Graduate Studies representative.

-- Up to $200 stipend to attend one conference or professional opportunity (for covering registration fees and basic expenses).
+- Up to $200 stipend to attend one conference or professional opportunity for covering registration fees and basic expenses.

 Awardees must/will: